Registration and Course Enrollment

 5. Departments and interdisciplinary programs have varying requirements concerning the use of January term courses in the major or to fulfill graduation requirements.
 Students should consult the department or program, this catalog, and the online January term Class and Lab Schedule.

-7. Students may waive one of the three 1.00 credit January term requirements through participation in a St. Olaf-approved study abroad or away program if the dates of the abroad or away program preclude successful completion of a separate January term course.
+6. Students may complete one of the three 1.00 credit January term requirements through participation in a St. Olaf-approved study abroad or away program if the dates of the abroad or away program preclude successful completion of a separate January term course.

 January Term Exchange